flir-cx/flir-yocto-documentation/README.md

 Target software disk layout
 ---------------------------
-The "disk"on the ec201 board is actually a 4 GB eMMC.
+The "disk" on the ec201 board is actually a 4 GB eMMC.
+The same is true for the *ec302* and *evco* boards.
-(The same is true for the *ec302* and *evco* boards. *eoco* board is 8 GB, but basic layout is the same - larger storage).
+*eoco* board eMMC is 8 GB and *ec702* is 16 GB.
+Basic layout for these boards are the same, the storage partition is just larger.

 This "disk" is partitioned as: